-ARE YOU INTERESTED FOR EXCHANGE?
+ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 An exchange student or staff can be defined as a person doing a limited period of study, teaching or training abroad (in the framework of ongoing studies/work at the home institution).
 This mobility increases one’s linguistic and social skills and well as the maturity, confidence and self-esteem.
 Having an International experience has a positive impact in your future career and it’s a mind opened for an increasingly global world.